fsmosca/UCIChessEngineProtocol/README.md

 	the last position sent to the engine, the GUI should have sent a "ucinewgame" inbetween.

 * go
-	Allows the engine to start calculating on the current position set up with the "position" command.
-There are a number of commands that can follow this command, all will be sent in the same string.
-If one command is not sent its value should be interpreted as it would not influence the search.
+	Allows the engine to start calculating on the current position.
+This command shall be followed by other command or commands and all will be sent in the same string.
+Examples:
+	"go wtime 10000 btime 10000"
+	"go movetime 1000 depth 10"
+	Any commands that are not sent, the info or purpose of such commands should not influence the engine's search.
 	* searchmoves <move1> .... <movei>
 		Restrict search to this moves only.
 		Example: After "position startpos" and "go infinite searchmoves e2e4 d2d4"